System Design Space

 Перейти на сайт

 This chapter connects stateless applications, stateful components, data models, API contracts, and consistency guarantees.
-Storage choices directly affect latency, retries, idempotency, deduplication, and team ownership of data.
+A storage choice rarely stays inside the database: it leaks outward and decides latency, retry behavior, idempotency, deduplication, and which team owns the data when something breaks.

 We then move from files and classic OLTP to NoSQL, NewSQL, HTAP, object storage, data lakes, and Data Mesh.
-The core idea stays simple: move state outside the process, but be explicit about where it lives and what guarantees the API receives.
+One idea runs through all of it: moving state outside the process is only half the job.
+After that you still have to answer honestly where that state lives and what guarantees the API can offer because of it.

 Why Data Drives APIs